-TERM DEFINITION 1.
-Science Faculties The Faculties of Pure & Applied Sciences and the Faculty of Science & Agriculture; does not include Social Sciences.
-2. Discipline A body of knowledge encapsulated in a set of courses distinguishable from other such bodies on the basis of criteria such as method of enquiry, axioms, areas of application.
-3. Subject An area of study traditionally assigned to the purview of a department.
-4. Course A body of knowledge circumscribed by a syllabus to be imparted to students by sundry teaching methods and usually followed by an examination.
-5. Faculty Courses All approved courses offered by a Faculty of the University for credit towards a degree, except Foundation and Co-curricular courses.
-6. In-Faculty Courses - All Faculty courses originating in the Science Faculties.
-7. Out-of-Faculty Courses - All Faculty courses originating in Faculties other than the Science Faculties.
-8. Programme A selection of courses (designed to achieve pedagogical goals) the taking of which is governed by certain regulations and the satisfactory completion of which (determined by such regulations) makes a candidate eligible for the award of a degree/diploma/certificate.
-9. Level - A measure of the standard of a course, designated at UWI by the first digit in the course number.
-10. Part - A stage of a program (i) Part I (Introductory Stage) - Level 1 and Preliminary courses (ii) Part II (Advanced stage) - Level 2 and 3 courses 11.
-Credit A measure of the workload required of students in a course.
-1 Credit Hour = 1 hour lecture/tutorial/problem class per week OR 2 hours laboratory session per week, for a Semester.
-12. Major 32 credits (45-46 in Agriculture) from prescribed courses at Levels 2 & 3 (see Departmental course listings).
-13. Minor 16 credits (15-16 in Agriculture) including prescribed courses at Levels 2 & 3 (see Departmental course listings).

-- 14. Option A prescribed programme, comprising in-Faculty and, in some cases, Out-of Faculty courses, leading to a specific degree. - 15.
-Elective A course within a programme taken by choice of the student. - 16.
-Marginal A score for the overall examination of a course which is not more than 5 marks below the minimum pass mark for that course. - 17.
-Supplemental A re-sit of an examination offered on recommendation of Department and Faculty, to candidates who, having passed course work, have registered a marginal failure in a course.
-(Not currently offered at Mona). - 18.
-Supplementary An oral examination, offered on recommendation of Department and Faculty, to candidates who have registered a marginal failure in a Level 2 or Level 3 course. - 19.
-Pre-requisite A course which must be passed before another course for which it is required may be pursued. - 20.
-Anti-requisites Two mutually exclusive courses of which credit may be granted for only one. - 21.
-Co-requisite A course which must be taken along with another specified course, in order to ensure the attainment of complementary and/or interdependent competencies. - 22.
-Semester GPA Grade point average computed on the basis of all courses done in a semester, without reference to weighting except in terms of credits.
-(The terms Grade Point, GPA, Quality Hours and Quality Points are defined in the UWI Grade Point Average Regulations Booklet) - 23.
-Cumulative GPA Grade Point Average obtained by dividing the total grade points earned by the total quality hours for which the student has registered for any period of time excluding courses taken on a Pass/Fail basis, audited courses, courses taken for Preliminary credit, incomplete and in-progress courses. - 24.
-Programme GPA Weighted grade point average used to determine the class of degree.
+TERM DEFINITION

+Elective

+A course within a programme taken by choice of the student.
+This may be either a restricted elective (from a subset of courses offered by a department or the Faculty as part of a particular programme) or a free elective which can come from any department provided it is at the correct level.

+Marginal Failure

+A score for the overall examination of a course which is not more than 5 marks below the minimum pass mark for that course.

+Supplemental Examination A re-sit of an examination offered on recommendation of Department and Faculty, to candidates who, having passed course work, have registered a marginal failure in a course.
+(Not currently offered at Mona).

+Supplementary

+Oral

+An oral examination, offered on recommendation of Department and Faculty, to candidates who have registered a marginal failure in a Level 2 or Level 3 course.

+Pre-requisite

+A course which must be passed before another course for which it is required may be pursued.

+Anti-requisites

+Two mutually exclusive courses of which credit may be granted for only one.

+Co-requisite

+A course which must be taken along with another specified course, in order to ensure the attainment of complementary and/or interdependent competencies.

+Semester GPA

+Grade point average computed on the basis of all courses done in a semester, without reference to weighting except in terms of credits.
+(The terms Grade Point, GPA, Quality Hours and Quality Points are defined in the UWI Grade Point Average Regulations Booklet).

+Cumulative GPA

+Grade Point Average obtained by dividing the total grade points earned by the total quality hours for which the student has registered for any period of time excluding courses taken on a Pass/Fail basis, audited courses, courses taken for Preliminary credit, and incomplete and in-progress courses.

+Programme GPA

+Weighted grade point average used to determine the class of degree.
 This GPA is computed on the basis of all courses done in the advanced Part of the degree programme, weighted with respect to credits and to earned quality hours.

+Plagiarism

+"The unauthorized and/or unacknowledged use of other person's intellectual efforts and creations howsoever recorded, without proper and unequivocal attribution of such source(s), using the conventions for attributions or citing used in this University."

-FACULTY OF PURE AND APPLIED SCIENCES
+FACULTY OF SCIENCE AND TECHNOLOGY